KaimakisS/hello-world/README.md

 # hello-world
-a beautiful day
+My name is Stergios
-I love westerns
+and i love westerns